 Portugal represents a more challenging job market for any teacher who does not already have citizenship from a qualified European Union (EU) nation or working rights in Portugal.
-Its warm climate, low cost of living and crime rate, great healthcare system, and relaxed pace of life make Portugal a desirable destination amongst many.
+Its warm climate, low cost of living and crime rate, great healthcare system, and relaxed pace of life make Portugal a desirable destination amongst many to teach English abroad.
 While not as large as Spain, Italy, or Germany, Portugal still offers a good job market, particularly for EU citizens.
 If you are considering teaching English in Portugal, you will need to ensure you meet the following qualifications:

 Let's expand on each of these Portugal ESL teaching requirements and qualifications below: